cymtrick/lol/_posts/2017-08-27-Access-Error-In-Developer-Portal-[Facebook-Acqusition].md

 Usually Developer portals have invitation option for admin roles or developer roles.
 One of the facebook acqusitions is having a weird functionality of adding users directly without permission, but this is not main issue.
 When invited developer is provided with a auth bearer to make api calls
-.This is how it functionality works
+.This is how functionality works

 {% highlight shell %}